yasminzy/website/docs/vue/vue-lazyload.md

 });
 ```

 4. Use Vue Lazyload, e.g. in `src/views/vue-lazyload.vue`.
+I purposely made a typo in one of the link so you can see how an error is shown in the demo.

 <<< @/vue-demo/src/views/vue-lazyload.vue